 Shira earned her Bachelor of Arts in Business and Spanish at the University of Maryland in 1998 and earned her Masters of Business Administration at the University of Maryland in 2005.
 She lives in Maryland with her husband, two daughters and son.

-David Milestone - Acting Director, Center for Accelerating Innovation and Impact, USAID
+Amy Lin - Team Lead, Center for Innovation and Impact (CII), USAID

 Joy Phumaphi - Executive Secretary, African Leaders Malaria Alliance